 - Add a bit of glam by using gold; like this gold vase or silver; like this silver mosaic vase instead of clear glass.

-- Modern designs; be bold with geometric designed vases or tribal vases in black and white, white gold vase. (modern style with geometrics) or (styled like this)
+- Modern designs; be bold with geometrically designed vases or tribal vases in black and white, white gold vase. (modern style with geometrics) or (styled like this)

-- Freshen up your style by trying or using organic shaped glass jars.
+- Freshen up your style by trying or using organically shaped glass jars.

 - Keep it styled hip with trendy vases like these cactus vases or these owl vases.
 Or this ceramic unicorn bowl.